 Major benefits of vitamin K2

-- Osteoporosis prevention and treatment – Vitamin K2 activates a protein called osteocalcin that directs calcium into bones and teeth.
-Vitamin K2, in conjunction with vitamin D, has been shown to boost bone density far better than either nutrient alone.
+- Osteoporosis prevention and treatment – Vitamin K2 activates a Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… called osteocalcin that directs What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,… into bones and teeth.
+Vitamin K2, in conjunction with What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…., has been shown to boost bone density far better than either nutrient alone.
 Perhaps more importantly, K2 has been shown to reduce fracture risk and improve bone health above and beyond bone mineral density.

 - Heart disease prevention and reversal – Vitamin K2 intake is inversely associated with cardiovascular morbidity and mortality while Vitamin K1 intake shows no correlation.
 Animal studies show a reduction of up to 50% of atherosclerotic calcifications in only six weeks with vitamin K2 supplementation.
 Results from the largest and most definitive human clinical trials will be released in June 2012.
 Vitamin K2 prevents and reverses heart disease by activating a protein called MGP, that essentially removes calcium deposits from arteries and other soft tissues where the mineral accumulates causing harm.